plan-be/iode/doc/dev/PRINTING.md

 ### Printing tables and graphs {#T4}

-Functions to print (and display) tables and graphs on a generalised SAMPLE (GSAMPLE) are defined in the file `b_view.c`.
+Functions to print (and display) tables and graphs on a generalised Sample (GSample) are defined in the file `b_view.c`.
 Again, some of these functions are also report commands, hence b\_view.c has been included in [REPORTS.md](REPORTS.md).

 ### Available output destinations {#T5}